alex1701c/krunner-firefox/README.md

 Furthermore it provides proxychains4 integration.
 This allows you to launch specific profiles over a proxy.
 This integration is optional.

+You can find deb/rpm packages on the release page.

 ### Required Dependencies

 Debian/Ubuntu